 National Early Warning Score (NEWS2) for the identification and management of deterioration

 The National Early Warning Score (NEWS) supports the identification and management of the deteriorating patient.
-NEWS and the updated version NEWS2 were developed by the Royal College of Physicians and are being temporarily endorsed by the RCGP for use by GPs as part of a system-wide response to COVID-19.
+NEWS and the updated version NEWS2 were developed by the Royal College of Physicians.
 If GPs use NEWS2 as a common language we can support our colleagues in deciding where patients should be seen, by whom and with what level of urgency.